 1) Datarails

 Datarails is a financial close software that is part of a complete FP&A software that improves all of your finance needs.
-The entire financial reporting process becomes easier as Datarails reduces the repetitive, error-prone tasks needed to collect data for your P&L, balance sheet, and cash flow statements.
+The entire financial reporting process becomes easier as Datarails reduces the repetitive, error-prone tasks needed to collect data for your Profit & Loss (P&L), balance sheet, and cash flow statements.

 Datarails case studies with Financial Close:

-• MyCarrier is a shipment company that automates 2.5 million shipments annually.
-They used to manually map or export all of their financials from QBO, put them in a spreadsheet, and then change all of the formulas.
-Now with Datarails it’s all done automatically, takes far less time, and doesn’t contain errors.
+- MyCarrier is a shipment company that automates 2.5 million shipments annually.
+They used to manually map or export all of their financials from QuickBooks Online (QBO), put them in a spreadsheet, and then change all the formulas.
+Now with Datarails, it’s all done automatically, takes far less time, and doesn’t contain errors.

 Features of Datarails’ financial close software:

-• Dashboards and AI insights allow finance teams to focus on decision making and creating value.
+- Dashboards and AI insights allow finance teams to focus on decision making by creating automated dashboards from real-time data.

 Cons:

-• Datarails financial software is built for small and medium sized businesses and is not suited for individuals or large enterprises.
+- Datarails financial software is built for small and medium-sized businesses and is not designed for individual or large enterprises.

 Pricing:

-Datarails doesn’t provide direct pricing on their website.
+- Datarails doesn’t provide direct pricing on its website.

 2) LucaNet